RichHolme/Movie-Book-Search/README.md

 - Search for your book to see if there's a movie.
 - Check out the poll to help you make your read or not to read
   decision.
-- Watch the movie trailer, read the description, and make your decision.
+- Watch the movie trailer, read the description, and make your
+  choice.